 micronaut: security: enabled: true

-If basic authentication is enabled on the LiveData Migrator REST API, add two properties,
+Apply these steps if basic authentication is enabled on the LiveData Migrator REST API

-The password string needs to be encrypted using a bcrypt generator that provides a "2a" prefix at the beginning of the encrypted password, as shown in the following example.Example
+The password string needs to be encrypted using a bcrypt generator that provides a "2a" prefix at the beginning of the encrypted password.Example

 service hivemigrator restart

-If you have used the same credentials for both services, this step is not required.
+If you have used the same credentials for both services, this step isn't required.

 connect hivemigrator localhost: trying to connect...Username: adminPassword: ***********Connected to hivemigrator v1.2.1-428 on http://localhost:6780.

 The username and password will also be required when accessing the HiveMigrator REST API directly.

 Certificates (and keys) are automatically generated for this connection for both Hive Migrator and the remote agent.
 These are placed in the following directories: